Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Actuator suppliers carry a medium level of risk and potential supply chain problems.
+The actuators market has a medium level of supply chain risk.
 Major inputs into actuators include various metals such as steel, aluminum, bronze, brass and copper.
-The price and available supply of these metals are subject to a significant degree of volatility due to environmental factors, rising global...
+The price and available supply of these metals are subject to a significant degree of volatility due to global economic events.
+For instance, steel...
 Subscribe to learn more.